 We appreciated our guides’ desire to show us the best that the city had to offer, and we didn’t have the heart to tell them that malls generally weren’t our first choice when it comes to tourist destinations.
 Plus, both we and our guides were getting peckish, and we were assured that fine Filipino food was on offer at the Philippines’ finest mall.

 Our guides took us to Calaben, a buffet restaurant serving all manner of Filipino dishes.
 This was exciting for us, since it let us try dozens of foods which were heretofore unknown to us.
 We feasted on adobo, kaldereta, kare-kare, sinigang, lumpia, and pancit.
-Amelia in particular was excited to guide us through her culinary heritage and to discover how the local recipes differed from her mom’s formulation.
+The Missus in particular was excited to guide us through her culinary heritage and to discover how the local recipes differed from her mom’s formulation.

 When the bill came, our guides (somewhat conveniently) didn’t have any cash on them.
 We were happy to pay — they had spent their afternoon showing us around their city, and it was only fair that we compensate them with a meal.